Shhsvri/BIOF045-NGS_Analysis/lectures/Day1_IntroShell/lessons/01_the_filesystem.md

 $ cd ~
 ```

-> This puts you in your home directory.
-No matter where you are in the directory system, `cd ~` will always bring you back to your home directory.
+> No matter where you are in the directory system, `cd ~` will always bring you back to your home directory. `cd /home/USERNAME`

 **Exercise 1**
-Now using `cd` and `ls`, go in to the `unix_lesson` directory and list its contents.
-Now go into the `raw_fastq` directory, and list its contents.
+Now using `cd` and `ls`, go in to the `Day1` directory and list its contents.
+From there, go into the `raw_fastq` directory, and list its contents.

 Let's also check to see where we are.
-Sometimes when we're wandering around in the file system, it's easy to lose track of where we are.
+Sometimes when we're wandering around in the file system, it's easy to lose track of the directory structure.
 The command that tells you this is:

 ```bash
 $ pwd
 ```

 What if we want to move back up and out of the `raw_fastq` directory?
-Can we just type `cd unix_lesson`?
+Can we just type `cd Day1`?
 Try it and see what happens.

 To go 'back up a level' we can use `..`